It’s review time on WPin, join me as I go all in-depth in my Adrenaline WordPress theme review.

 ProteusThemes number counter widget

-Number counters are quite popular and can serve salient information pertaining to your product or indeed business.
+Number counters are quite popular and can serve salient information pertaining to your product or indeed the business.
 Whilst they are not for everyone you can add them using this handy widget.

 We can set the time or how many milliseconds the animation will take to finish.
 We can add counters on a case by case basis.
-We can give the counter a title, set a number value to be shown on the front end and then nominate a number for the progress bar value choose between 0 – 100.
+We can give the counter a title, set a numerical value to be shown on the front end and then nominate a number for the progress bar value choose between 0 – 100.

 ProteusThemes Opening times widget

 This is another handy widget.
 It allows you to add your opening hours to your website in a nice easy to view way.
 You set the times, select which days to show and choose a separator value for the times.
 You can also choose which text to say when you are closed and lastly add some text for additional information.

 Using the SiteOrigin page editor you can put this in one column or anywhere you wish on the page itself.